-Here are 7 Steps to Consider as We Prepare to Meet to Plan Your Divorce
+Here are 7 Steps to Consider Before You Initiate Planning Your Divorce

 STEP 1: Don’t leave the marital residence until you get the OK from your attorney.